loro-dev/loro/docs/JsonSchema.md

 }
 ```

 - `schema_version`: the version of the schema that the document is encoded with.
-In case for need, we can add a new schema and decode the document with the old schema.
+It's 1 for the current specification.
 - `start_version` and `end_version`: the start and end version of the document.
 They are represented as a map from the decimal string representation of `PeerID` to `Counter`.
 - `peers`: the list of peers in the document.
-Here we use a decimal string to represent.
+We represent all PeerIDs as decimal strings to avoid exceeding JavaScript's number limit.
 - `changes`: the list of changes in the document.

 ## Changes

-The Change is an important part of the document.
+`Change`s are crucial in the OpLog.
 A REG([Replay event graph](https://www.loro.dev/docs/advanced/replayable_event_graph)) is a directed acyclic graph where each node is a `Change`, and each edge is a causal dependency between `Change`s.
 The metadata of the `Change`s helps us reconstruct the graph.

 You can also attach a commit message to a `Change` like you usually do with Git's commit.